About the Journal

 Suhuf: International Journal of Islamic Studies is a rigorously peer-reviewed academic journal published by the Faculty of Islamic Studies, Muhammadiyah University of Surakarta (UMS), Indonesia.
 The journal is dedicated to advancing specialized, high-impact scholarship at the intersection of classical Islamic sciences and contemporary global challenges.

-Unlike generalist Islamic studies journals, Suhuf distinguishes itself through deep disciplinary focus in four core domains:
+Unlike generalist Islamic studies journals, Suhuf distinguishes itself through a deep disciplinary focus in five core domains:

 Suhuf does not merely publish descriptive accounts; it prioritizes theoretically informed, methodologically robust research that engages with primary Islamic sources (Qur’an, Sunnah, fiqh, and classical texts) while addressing pressing contemporary issues—from fintech in Islamic banking to bioethics in Islamic law, from digital tafsir to interfaith coexistence in pluralistic societies.